camunda/camunda/README.md

 instructions on how to do it [here](https://gist.github.com/evanwill/0207876c3243bbb6863e65ec5dc3f058#make).

-If you need support to configure these tools please contact Andrea or Christian.

 To spawn the full local environment, run this command in the root folder:

 ```